Sweaty Betty Foundation

 What They Don't Fund

-Specific exclusions not publicly documented, but funding appears restricted to UK-based organizations working directly with teenage girls in physical activity.
+Specific exclusions not publicly documented, but funding appears restricted to UK-based organisations working directly with teenage girls in physical activity.

 Helpful Hinchilla